Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python class to represent a Polynomial with methods to add, subtract, and multiply polynomials.
 - Write a class to represent a Matrix with methods to add, subtract, and multiply matrices.

+79. Day 79 (17th September 2024)
+- Write a Python class to represent a Queue with methods to enqueue, dequeue, and check if the queue is empty.
+- Write a class to represent a Stack with methods to push, pop, and check if the stack is empty.